wormhole-foundation/wormhole/docs/assumptions.md

 chain replay, nodes will re-process events from connected chains up from a given block height, check whether a VAA has already been submitted to Solana, and initiate a round of consensus for missed lockups.

-This carries no risk and can be be done any number of times.
+This carries no risk and can be done any number of times.
 VAAs are fully deterministic and idempotent - any given lockup will always result in the same VAA body hash.
 All connected chains keep a permanent record of whether a given VAA body - identified by its hash - has already been executed, therefore, VAAs can safely undergo multiple rounds of consensus until they are executed on all chains.